Bludidi/vet_clinic/README.md

-# curriculum-databases-projects-template
+# vet_clinic

-> This template should be used for database related projects at Microverse.
-> Generate your own repository, update this README and edit all files content while working on projects.
-You should not be adding any new files unless asked otherwise.
+> This repository is generated from a Template provided by Microverse for lesson about creating a database using SQL.

 ## Getting Started